govuk-one-login/stub-oauth-client/README.md

 ### CLI tool

-To use this simply as a CLI tool to generate an authorization JWT, first copy the `.env.template` to a `.env` and set the required parameters as below.
-Then build the project with `npm run build` and run the main script with `npm run main` (requires node v16.x or higher).
-This will print a JAR authorization url to the console.
+A `main.ts` script is provided so this can be used as a CLI tool.
+First copy the `.env.template` to a `.env` and fill it in as necessary.
+Import the method you want to use in the main script and call it with the required parameters.
+Build the project with `npm run build` and run the main script with `npm run main` (requires node v16.x or higher).
+The main script shows an example of building a signed VC JWT.

 ### Importing as a library